What are corneal ulcers?

 What causes corneal ulcers?

 Corneal ulcers are usually caused by bacterial infection (inflammation of the cornea is also known as bacterial keratitis).
-They can also be caused by viral or fungal infection, or trauma.
+They can also be caused by a viral infection (such as herpes), fungal infection or trauma.

 Infections are more common if you: